Akash52/Akash52/README.md

 	“Make your faith larger than your fears and your dreams larger than your doubts.”

 	“Be curious about everything.
 Never stop learning.
 Never stop growing.”

+	“Life is simple.
+Are you happy?
+Yes?
+Keep going.
+No?
+Change something.”
 </details>